leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/flow.rst

 Flow
 ****

-Fluid *Flow* types are used to add or remove fluid to a :doc:`Smoke Domain </physics/smoke/types/domain>` object.
+Fluid *Flow* types are used to add or remove fluid to a domain object.
 Flow objects should be contained within the domain's :term:`bounding box` in order to work.

 To define any mesh object as a *Flow* object, add Fluid physics by clicking *Fluid*